Ladd Carriage House: Early subsequent use

-Helen Ladd Corbett (after the premature death of her husband Henry Jagger Corbett, eldest son of Henry W. Corbett), was the last occupant of her parents' the William S. Ladds' house.
+Helen Ladd Corbett (after the premature death of her husband Henry Jagger Corbett, eldest son of Henry W. Corbett), was the last occupant of her parents' William S. Ladds' house.
 She later sold the Carriage House (or Ladd Barn as it was also known) in 1925 to the Hoffman family's Wauna Land Company.

-The Ladd mansion and the city block that the house and garden occupied across the street (Broadway) was also later sold by Helen Ladd Corbett in 1926 for a proposed hotel, prior to her move to Riverwood south of Portland, which earlier had been known as Rivera now known as the Dunthorpe area.
-Her new house was located in grounds at Pacific Highway (now SW Riverside Drive) and SW Military Road and SW Military Lane.
+The Ladd mansion and the city block that the house and garden occupied across the street (Broadway) were also later sold by Helen Ladd Corbett in 1926 for a proposed hotel, prior to her move to the south of Portland, which earlier had been known as Rivera now known as the Dunthorpe area.
+Her new house was located on the grounds at Pacific Highway (now SW Riverside Drive), SW Military Road and SW Military Lane.
 The hotel was never built owing to the Depression.
-The city block was subsequently purchased in 1944 by the Oregonian Publishing Company and the Pietro Belluschi designed building was built there by The Oregonian for its headquarters, which it occupied until 2014 when it was subsequently bought by Amazon's AWS Elemental, whose headquarters now occupy the building.
+The city block was subsequently purchased in 1944 by the Oregonian Publishing Company and the Pietro Belluschi designed building was built there by The Oregonian for its headquarters, which it occupied until 2014 when it was subsequently bought by Amazon's AWS Elemental, whose headquarters now occupies the building.

 The Carriage house was renovated in October 1926 and was divided into specialty shops with additional windows.
 The architect was Morris H. Whitehouse, There were five studios on the first level and the top floor, the former hay loft, was used as a dance floor and an apartment.

 The Society of Arts and Crafts and the Portland Civic Theatre each had a studio in the building.
 Hoffman Construction had offices there from 1933 and in later years occupied the whole building.
 The architect Van Evera Bailey had his office in the carriage house.